Definition of Terminal Value DCF

 8.5x EBIT

-- P/E Multiple: P/E multiple is calculated as Market Price Per-share divided by Earnings Per Share which indicates investors willing to pay for the company’s earnings.
+- P/E Multiple: P/E multiple is calculated as market price per share divided by earnings per share, indicating investors are willing to pay for the company’s earnings.

-- Market to Book multiple: This compares stock’s market price to its book value.
-Market to Book multiple is an indication of how much shareholders are paying for the net assets of a company.
+- Market-to-book multiple: Compares a stock’s market price to its book value.
+Market to book multiple indicates how much shareholders pay for a company’s net assets.

-- Price to Revenue multiple: It indicates the value of the company’s stock price to its revenue.
-It’s an indicator of the value placed on each dollar of the company’s revenue or sales.
+- Price to Revenue multiple: It indicates the company’s stock price value to its revenue.
+It indicates the value placed on each dollar of the company’s revenue or sales.

 Here we need to know: